 The fourth meeting of the Coastal Erosion Commission was held on November 6, 2014 in Boston, The meeting agenda included the review, discussion, and revision of the draft recommended strategies and actions, and the review and approval of an outline for its report.

-The fifth meeting of the Coastal Erosion Commission will be held at 9:30 a.m. on Friday, December 5, 2014 at MassDEP, One Winter Street, Boston, in the 2nd floor Washington Street Conference Rooms A & B. The meeting agenda includes the review of a draft report and discussion of next steps.
+The fifth meeting of the Coastal Erosion Commission was held on December 5, 2014 in Boston.
+The meeting agenda included the review of a draft report and discussion of next steps.